bcurnow/keycloak-mariadb/README.md

-# keycloak-mariadb
+Optimized version of Keycloak for mariadb.

-Optimized version of keycloak for mariadb
+This is taken from https://www.keycloak.org/server/containers